sinclairzx81/reactor/readme.md

 <a name="streams" />
 ### Working with Streams

-At its core, Reactor is made up of three simple things, Reactor.IReadable, Reactor.IWritable and the Reactor.Buffer.
-Understanding these things will help developers get the most out of the library.
+At its core, Reactor streams are made up of only two interfaces and a buffer passed around between them.
+These types are the Reactor.IReadable, Reactor.IWritable and the Reactor.Buffer.
+Understanding these types will help developers get the most out of the library.
 Below is a brief summary of what these are:

-- Reactor.Buffer    - a container where bytes live.
+- Reactor.Buffer    - a byte buffer.
 - Reactor.IReadable - a event driven read interface to receive buffers (above)
 - Reactor.IWritable - a asynchronous write interface to write buffers (above)

+there is one other interface which Reactor defines which is.

+- Reactor.IDuplexable - whose behaviour is that of IReadable and IWritable.

+The sections below outline these types in details.

 <a name="reactor_buffer" />
 #### Reactor.Buffer

-Reactor.Buffer is reactors the most basic primitive for passing data around.
-Internally, the Reactor.Buffer is a implementation of a classic ring buffer, but with added magic such as allowing for dynamic resize.
-To which the developer has fine level control.
+Reactor.Buffer is reactors the primary primitive for passing data around.
+Internally, the Reactor.Buffer is actually a implementation of a classic ring buffer, but with a few bits of added magic such as allowing for the buffer to resize.

 Note: the Reactor.Buffer is modelled closely on the nodejs buffer and has similar functionality.
 See https://nodejs.org/api/buffer.html for some additional info,

-From a developers standpoint, buffers can be thought of as a FIFO queue, where the first data written is also the first data read. heres an example.
+From a developers standpoint, buffers can be thought of as a FIFO queue, where the first data written is also the first data read. here's an simple example.

 ``` csharp
 var buffer = Reactor.Buffer.Create();